nstanford5/ERC20/ERC20.md

 The next thing we want to do is create the functionality for our `apis`.
 Given that we have many users who need to do something, we want a `parallelReduce`.

-parallelReduce is a powerful data structure, but in this case we'll use it mostly for convenience.
-This means we will track no values
+`parallelReduce` is a powerful control structure, it will allow users to repeatedly call `API`s in a looping construct.

+We could use a `while` loop with a `fork`, but `parallelReduce` is a more convenient way to write it.

 ###### index.rsh
 ```js
   const [] = parallelreduce([])
 ```
+The only values that need to be tracked in the program are the balances and allowances, so the `parallelReduce` does not need to track any values.

 The `define` block of our parallelReduce will be used to define some helper functions.

-First, a function to check the balance and set the related View
+First, a function to check the balance and set the related View.

 ###### index.rsh
 ```js
   .define(() => {